EricssonResearch/dnt/getting_started/scenario_notification/README.md

 In this guide, we discuss only the notification-related parts of the configuration that is specific for this scenario.

-The notification aggregation point where the notification messages are sent is on the node __minion__ (eno1 interface, IP address: 10.10.10.2).
-To collect the the notification messages the simple json receiver will be run and collect the notification messages on this node.
+The notification aggregation point where the notification messages are sent to and collected is on the node __minion__ (eno1 interface, IP address: 10.10.10.2).
+To collect the the notification messages a simple json receiver will be run on this node.
 R2DTWO on node __pandora__ is configured to send its notification messages on two interfaces (ens2f0 and ans2f1) to have redundancy for the notification.
+There is also a continuous oam ping initiated from c_pandora_tx to any destination, this will generate oam traffic that can be monitored with the oam packet and octet counters.
-R2DTWO on node __minion__ sends its notification messages without redundancy to the aggregation point (simple json receiver).
+R2DTWO on node __minion__ sends its notification messages without redundancy to the same aggregation point (the simple json receiver collects messages from both nodes).

 The corresponding configuration of `pandora.ini` related to notification is the following: